koonerts/algo/docs/algo-templates.md

     Set lastFinish = activities[0].finish

     FOR i FROM 1 TO length of activities - 1 DO
-      // If current activity starts after the finish of last selected IF activities[i].start >= lastFinish THEN
+      // IF current activity starts after the finish of last selected IF activities[i].start >= lastFinish THEN
         Add activities[i] to selected
         Set lastFinish = activities[i].finish